 The feature was a gamechanger.
 It is the most powerful tool I've ever used as a salesperson.

 - Justin Gold, Chief Revenue Officer at TrueVault

 Is it really worth it?

 But we still weren't exactly sure how much value a predictive dialer would bring us.
-Would it be worth spending our engineering time to create the software to be able to dial several numbers simultaneously and only put a call through to a sales rep once an actual human being picked up?
+Would it be worth spending our software engineering time to create the product to be able to dial several numbers simultaneously and only put a call through to a sales rep once an actual human being picked up?